bobheadxi/bobheadxi.github.io/content/_posts/2018-03-11-sleuthing-the-web.md

 * Web: Sleuth's API endpoints, database connections, and crawler
 * Solr: our Apache Solr instance
 * Frontend: Sleuth's snazzy face

-This post will mostly be about the Web component's crawling systems and how an amateur (me) approached data farming for a search engine service, with a bit about Solr.
-[Apache Solr](https://lucene.apache.org/solr/) is a schemaless database geared towards search, and felt like a natural choice for Sleuth.

-Stay tuned for another post about Solr, Sleuth's search API, the systems we built to facilitate it!

 ## Crawling and Scraping the Web